Whoever said that affiliate marketing was an easy way to make money online must’ve had an affiliate marketing course they wanted to sell to you…

-The problem with learning affiliate marketing from “gurus” and top affiliate marketers is that what works for them won't necessarily work for you and me.
+The problem with learning affiliate marketing from “gurus” and top affiliate marketers is that what works for them won’t necessarily work for you.

-Chances are we don't have a huge list of 100K+ subscribers and an unlimited budget to offer great bonuses for any given product launch.
+Chances are you don’t have a huge list of 100K+ subscribers and an unlimited budget to offer great bonuses for any given product launch.

-So how are we supposed to compete with them?
+So… how are you supposed to compete with them?

-Truth is we need to work smarter and look for the best affiliate programs that:
+Truth is you need to work smarter and look for the best affiliate programs that: